The Legal Genie Podcast

 Finding this an underserved community, he decided to put his mind to it to create a community for support and the exchange of information, practices, and situations.
 The demand for more community-based events happened just as COVID hit, prompting a shift in focus from more technical topics to more practical matters.

-Crafty Counsel has some events planned for the next few months and is looking forward to the possibility of in-person events, whilst at the same time m
+Crafty Counsel has some events planned for the next few months and is looking forward to the possibility of in-person events, whilst at the same time maintaining digital meetups – which have successfully connected people from all over the worl

 Lara Q Associates